Ctrl- or shift-click to select multiple items

 The database includes data for all 50 states and the District of Columbia.

 The participation data requested from state agencies included whether schools elected to adopt community eligibility, the ISP the schools use to determine the federal reimbursement for meals served, and the total number of students attending each adopting school.
 The ISP schools use to determine the federal reimbursement for meals served, sometimes called the group or claiming ISP, is reported for participating schools, while the individual or proxy ISP is reported for non-participating schools.
-Eight states — California, Georgia, Iowa, Maryland, Mississippi, Tennessee, Vermont, and Washington — provided individual schools' ISP for participating schools.
+Four states — Idaho, Minnesota, Nebraska, and Tennessee — and the District of Columbia (D.C.) provided individual schools' ISP for CEP participating schools.
 Therefore, these states may have schools indicated in ISP categories that do not accurately reflect the ISP used to determine federal reimbursements.
-Similarly, participation data for Illinois was pulled from their May 2024 CEP eligibility list and reports individual schools' ISP rather than the ISP used to determine federal reimbursements.
-California reported 61 schools without an ISP; Colorado reported two schools without an ISP; and Illinois reported one school without an ISP.

 Some states reported schools' free-claiming percentages (ISP multiplied by 1.6) rather than the ISP.
 The reverse calculation (free-claiming percentage divided by 1.6) was completed to determine the appropriate ISP category for these schools.
 While it is impossible to know the exact grouped ISP, it can be determined that the school is participating in CEP with an ISP of at least 62.5 percent.